noahmazer/websiteV2/content/blog/Huidobro-Lenin.md

 that beating of your heart beyond death
 that beating of your heart that brings you back to us and makes you present.

-You could say, from death
+You could say from death
 "Stars, it was I who set men in motion."
 You are the sound of the dawn when it wakes
 you are the sound of a whole working world, of a whole singing world
-you are the sound of a triumphant star, flying through space.
+you are the sound of a triumphant star flying through space.

 What language is that which beats against the rocks of the shore?
 What fuel is that which ripples the infinite wheatfields?